-To create new Milestones, set Default Milestones, and set Milestone URL:
+To create new Milestones, and set Default Milestones:

 - 1. Select "Edit milestones" from the "Edit product" page. - 2.
 Select "Add" in the bottom right corner. - 3.
 Enter the name of the Milestone in the "Milestone" field.
 You can optionally set the "sortkey", which is a positive or negative number (-32768 to 32767) that defines where in the list this particular milestone appears.
 This is because milestones often do not occur in alphanumeric order For example, "Future" might be after "Release 1.2".
-Select "Add". - 4.
-From the Edit product screen, you can enter the URL of a page which gives information about your milestones and what they mean.
+Select "Add".